 - Restless Leg Syndrome²

-There is no cure for neurodegenerative ataxia but physical therapy has proven extremely helpful in reducing the severity of symptoms in some patients.
-The use of adaptive devices in your daily life is highly recommended.
-A cane, dual walking sticks, or walkers will help guard against dangerous falls.
+While there is no cure for neurodegenerative ataxia, specialized physical therapy has proven extremely helpful with balance and wide-based gait issues in some patients.
+Physicians recommend adding adaptive devices into your daily life; a cane, dual walking sticks, or rolling walker will help guard against dangerous falls.
 Installing ramps in place of stairs and safety bars in bathrooms will reduce trip hazards.
-Medications are available to help relieve some symptoms and the regular use of an APAP or CPAP machine will help control sleep apnea.
+Prescription medications are available to help relieve some of the effects, and the regular use of an APAP or CPAP machine will help control sleep apnea.

 Sources: Superficial siderosis is a rare neurologic disease characterized by progressive sensorineural hearing loss, cerebellar ataxia, pyramidal signs, and neuroimaging findings revealing hemosiderin deposits in the spinal and cranial leptomeninges and subpial layer.
 The disease progresses slowly, and patients may present with mild cognitive impairment, nystagmus, dysmetria, spasticity, dysdiadochokinesia, dysarthria, hyperreflexia, and Babinski signs.
 Additional features reported include dementia, urinary incontinence, anosmia, ageusia, and anisocoria.
 Superficial siderosis MedGen UID: 831707 •Concept ID: CN226971 •Finding Orphanet: ORPHA247245